New credit reporting laws a win for customers

 If a customer was up to date with repayments prior to application for a deferral, they will exit with up-to-date repayment history information.
 This applies where they recommence repayments and the loan is restructured or the arrears have been paid.

 Principles for consumer credit reporting during COVID-19

-- will exit with up-to-date repayment history information if they catch up their arrears prior to exiting or their loan is restructured;
+- they have caught up on their arrears prior to exiting the deferral; or

-- will exit with a credit report that continues to have no repayment information entered if they are granted an extension to their deferral period or enter another form of forbearance arrangement; or
+- a credit report that continues to have no repayment information entered if they agree to another form of hardship arrangement or they are granted an extension to their deferral period.

 Customers should contact their bank prior to the conclusion of the deferral period to discuss next steps if they believe they are unable to recommence full repayments.